 Pull on the free end of the rope until your food bag touches the branch, then tie the free end of your rope around the trunk of the tree, as high off the ground as possible.
 If there is a lot of extra rope, keep wrapping it around the trunk.
-Time to crawl into your sleeping bag for the night, and in the morning, you can simply untie the rope from the tree and lower your food down for breakfast.
+Time to crawl into your best sleeping bag for the night, and in the morning, you can simply untie the rope from the tree and lower your food down for breakfast.

 How to hang a bear bag: the PCT method

 The PCT method got its name because it was popularized by thru-hikers on the Pacific Crest Trail.
 It is only slightly more complicated, requiring a carabiner and a stick, but is thought to be a bit more secure – however, you’ll need to be certain the branch you pick is high as in this method, your bag will hang a bit below it.
 Once you’ve packed your food and smelly items in your bag, sling your rope via the standard method, then follow these steps:

 For this method, you want to attach your food bag to the rope using a carabiner, not a knot.

 Like the standard method, hoist your food bag all the way up to the branch until the rope is taught.
 Stand on the rope to secure it, give it just a little slack, then reach up as high as you can on the rope and tie the stick onto the rope.
 Next, step off the rope and slowly lower your bag.
 When the carabiner attaching your food bag reaches the stick, it will stop as the stick won’t be able to pass through it.

 This leaves your bag suspended in the air a few feet lower than the branch, so make sure it is still about 10ft up.
 The other end of your rope doesn’t have to be secured to anything, it can just dangle to the ground.
 If a bear comes across it, its paws won’t allow it to pull on the rope and even if it were to chew through it, it wouldn’t bring your food down since the bag is secured by the stick.